Calcaneal spur

 What medication should I take to relieve calcaneal spur?

-In the event of heel spur, it is advisable to consult a podiatrist/orthopedist to obtain a precise diagnosis and a treatment adapted to your situation.
+In the event of heel spur, it is advisable to consult a doctor or podiatrist/orthopedist to obtain a precise diagnosis and a treatment adapted to your situation.
 Several medical solutions can be considered:

 Anti-inflammatories and analgesics